 I hope the rest of the country's hearing me.

-I want a landslide, massive win, and including in that House of Republican House members and senators.
+I want a landslide, massive win, and including in that Republican House members and senators.

-That's you know, if we're gonna save this country, that's what it's gonna take.
+That's, you know, if we're going to save this country, that's what it's going to take.

-Uh well, Alan Dershwitz is in the courtroom for most of the testimony today.
+Well, Alan Dershowitz was in the courtroom for most of the testimony today.